-In June 2012, this cohort of 32 Black women graduates, representing the classes of 1965-79, met at the Campbell Soup Company headquarters in Camden, NJ, for a focus group that involved guided discussions on where they began in life, their experiences at a predominantly White women’s college during the Civil Rights movement, their personal and career challenges and successes, and how their stories can be used to guide a new generation of girls of color.
+In June 2012, Leslie convened a cohort of 32 highly successful Black women graduates of Simmons College, representing the classes of 1965-79, at the Campbell Soup Company headquartered in Camden, NJ, for a focus group that involved facilitated discussions on where they began in life, their experiences at a challenges and successes, and how their stories can be used to guide a new generation of girls of color.
 The intent was to document their profiles and stories in a book project designed to inspire a new generation of girls and young women.

 However, as the project evolved, the overwhelming consensus from Leslie’s Simmons cohort, Denise Morrison, and others, was that an organization serving girls and young women in underserved areas would have a greater and lasting impact than a one-time book project.
 By 2014, and with financial support from Campbell Soup Company, Leslie transformed Women of the Dream to a full-fledged organization that has served more than 300 girls in the city of Camden, NJ.
 Today, Women of the Dream is a vital part of the Camden school district and the Camden community.
 Partnerships include the Campbell Soup Company, American Water Company, Rutgers University-Camden, Drexel University, Simmons University, National Coalition of 100 Black Women, PNC Bank-Camden, and other entities.